cldeluna/creds_in_env/README.md

 - exposing credentials BAD
 - stopping program executions to enter values BAD

-In my mind, there are 4 categories of approaches:
+In my mind, these are the broad categories of approaches:

 - Interactive
   - With this method, the script will interactively ask for the credentials during run time or you provide them during execution via parameters.
-- File
+- File - Encrypted and Unencrypted
   - Put credentials and keys in a file which may or may not be encrypted.
 At runtime you decrypt the file as needed and load the sensitive information into your script.
 The problem here is that you need a key to decrypt the file and unless you enter that interactively you have to store it somewhere so that its accessible at run time and at that point, if someone has access to the script they likely have access to the key so you are not much better off.
 - Environment Variables
   - Set credentials and keys as environment variables that your script can access during runtime.
   - In fact these can be set interactively (think CLI) and via a file as well (look for .env or .ini files in repositories and you now know what they are)
 - Tap into OS credentials store
   - The python [keyring](https://pypi.org/project/keyring/) module allows you to access a systems' keyring service (Mac OS X Keychain, windows, etc.)  from within python.
-I never went down this path because at any given time I am bouncing between various desktops, laptops, and operating systems.
-Also, working as a consultant, I never wanted to store client credentials in any kind of shared system capability.
+  - I never went down this path because at any given time I am bouncing between various desktops, laptops, and operating systems.
+  - Also, working as a consultant, I never wanted to store client credentials in any kind of shared system capability.
 I need maximum portability and maximum  flexibility.
+- Tap into a Password Safe type of file
+  - I'm a huge fan of KeePass but the python module does not seem to be maintained and the disclaimers were enough to make me pass.
+  - Python Password Safe looked interesting but is clearly documented as a learning project and I don't have much hope for continued development.
+  - I've not spent much time in this area as it would put me back to file management, encryption, and decryption.

 For me, environment variables made the most sense.